Diversity, Equity & Inclusion

 All of us, no matter our station in life, can make a positive difference in the lives of others.
-Selman Breitman is a place that encourages everyone to seek out such opportunities, and we do so every day.
+Our firm is a place that encourages everyone to seek out such opportunities, and we do so every day.

 Our Commitment to Diversity, Equity and Inclusion

-Selman Breitman has been a dedicated supporter of the Asian American Bar Association and Minority Bar Coalition, sponsoring the Annual Summer Diversity Reception and Annual Gala.
-Selman Breitman is an active sponsor and participant in AABA's Pathways to Law Conference, a conference designed to encourage high school, college, and post-college students, especially those with diverse backgrounds, to consider law school and the legal profession.
-The panelists, all from diverse backgrounds themselves, ensure that attendees connect with those preenting.
+We have been a dedicated supporter of the Asian American Bar Association and Minority Bar Coalition, sponsoring the Annual Summer Diversity Reception and Annual Gala.
+We are an active sponsor and participant in AABA's Pathways to Law Conference, a conference designed to encourage high school, college, and post-college students, especially those with diverse backgrounds, to consider law school and the legal profession.
+The panelists, all from diverse backgrounds themselves, ensure that attendees connect with those presenting.

-Neil Selman, the firm’s Managing Partner, serves on the Board of Directors for CASA-LA.
+Neil Selman serves on the Board of Directors for CASA-LA.
 CASA’s mission is to have Court Appointed Special Advocates work on behalf of youth in the foster care system and see they receive better care in the areas of placements, education, and their physical and mental health.
 CASA significantly improves outcomes for the children who have a special advocate and helps them avoid future homelessness or involvement with the criminal justice system.
 Minority children make up a significant number of the foster children, and beyond Neil’s involvement, the firm is a consistent sponsor and supporter of CASA-LA.